Strauman/exercisebank/README.md

 All of the code are distributed within the `src`-folder.
 Here is an overview.
 Filenames in parenthesis are not a part of the actual package, but used for "compiling" it down to `handin.sty` and documenting.
 ### `src/`:
 - (`aftercompile.sh`) is just instructions to perform after the `.sty` and the documentation is created.
-- [`documentingExample.tex`][documentingExample.tex] All the documentation is automatically generated from the comments in the code using a custom `perl`-script.
+- [`documentingExample.tex`][documentingExample] All the documentation is automatically generated from the comments in the code using a custom `perl`-script.
 This file shows examples on how to document the code so that it shows up in the documentation properly.
 - [`at.tex`][at] contains definitions of the `\At` and `\Trigger` command
 - [`envcontrol.tex`][envcontrol] contains everything to do with controlling environments except from "outsourcing" stuff with `\At` and `\Trigger`: Namely deciding whether or not a problem, intro and/or solution should displayed (which is done in `setbuilder.tex`)
 - [`i18n.tex`][i18n] contains everything to do with translation logic.